 7) Your right to object

-If you do raise an objection we will stop using your personal data, unless we are able to prove overriding legitimate grounds for doing so.
+If you do raise an objection we will stop using your personal information, unless we are able to prove overriding legitimate grounds for doing so.

 8) Rights relating to automated decision making